 From the moment the House of Caron threw open its doors in Paris in 1904 at 10 Rue de la Paix, it became a mecca for Parisians with a love of perfume.
-Today, it’s one of the great Paris houses still devoted exclusively to fragrance.
-There are no Caron dresses, or handbags: the focus at Caron is simply on perfume – and for that, Caron employs an in-house ‘nose’, Richard Fraysse.
+Today, it’s one of the great Paris houses still devoted exclusively to the joys of fragrance.

 Ernest Daltroff, Caron‘s founder, had no formal training as a perfumer – but he had a great nose, and a passion for perfume instilled in him by his mother.
 According to Romain Alès, now at the helm of Caron, Ernest was ‘enraptured with a dream inspired by the delicate act of his mother applying her favourite fragrance.
 She would gently dab perfume behind her ears, careful to apply only a dash at the nape of her neck; in that era, it was considered poor form for a lady’s scent to linger.
 Moved by the image, Daltroff aspired to become a great creator of perfumes, as he hoped women would forever speak of his concoctions with envy.’

-In 1911, a pioneering ‘fruity floral’ fragrance, Narcisse Noir put Caron seriously on the fragrance map.
+In 1911, a pioneering ‘fruity floral’ fragrance – Narcisse Noir – put Caron seriously on the fragrance map.
 N’Aimez Que Moi (‘Love No One But Me’) came along in 1916 – a secret expression of the affection between Felicia and Ernest, it’s whispered.
-And just three years later, the iconic Tabac Blond (1919): truly ground-breaking, designed for the ‘new generation’ woman, who wasn’t scared to flaunt convention, light a cigarette in public, maybe dance on tables… Bellodgia, unveiled in 1927, showcased carnation, and is considered to be one of the finest expressions of that flower’s spicy opulence.
+And just three years later, the iconic Tabac Blond (1919): truly ground-breaking, designed for the ‘new generation’ woman, who wasn’t scared to flaunt convention, light a cigarette in public, maybe dance on tables… Bellodgia, unveiled in 1927, showcased carnation, and was considered to be one of the finest expressions of that flower’s spicy opulence.

 Caron‘s fragrances echoed the spirit of the moment, and became as well-loved in America as Europe.
 In fact, Daltroff – who was Jewish – was forced to flee to New York in November 1940, to escape persecution.
 He set up production in the US, to the delight of fashionable Americans.
 After surviving the roller coaster challenges so painfully familiar to Parisian businesses at that time, Caron – with Felicia at the helm – helped reintroduce luxury and joy to Paris, after the War.
 She was still in the hot-seat at the helm of the perfume house, until she died at the age of 92.

-We can’t recommend highly enough visiting a Caron perfumery, or one of the special Caron ’boutiques-within-a-shop’, showcasing the splendid ‘perfume fountains’ which are unique to Caron: Baccarat crystal ‘samovars’, from which precious drops of perfume are weighed into bottles, to order.
-(Read about our visits to Caron‘s Paris stores, in our Perfume Guides to the Left Bank and the Right Bank, here.)
-Caron‘s boutiques are temples to femininity: beyond exploring a portfolio of almost 50 fragrances, check out the fine-milled luxury powders – produced via a closely-guarded secret process – and the boudoir-perfect ‘dressing table’ accessories.
+We can’t recommend highly enough visiting a Caron perfumery, or one of the special Caron ’boutiques-within-a-shop’, showcasing the splendid ‘perfume fountains’ which are unique to Caron: Baccarat crystal samovars, from which precious drops of perfume are weighed into bottles, to order.
+(Read about our visits to Caron‘s Paris beautiful boutique in our Perfume Guide to the Left Bank, here.)
+Caron‘s boutiques are temples to femininity: beyond exploring a portfolio of almost 50 fragrances, do also check out the fine-milled luxury powders – produced via a closely-guarded secret process – and the boudoir-perfect ‘dressing table’ accessories.

-Concentrates, so we’re told, are created in Caron‘s workshops – and the Bulgarian rose which gives Caron powders their delicate floral scent is even distilled on site.
+Caron – said to be the second oldest perfume house in Paris – continues to work as hard as ever to maintain the quality for which it’s renowned.
+Its precious concentrates, so we’re told, are still created in Caron’s workshops – and the Bulgarian rose which gives Caron powders their delicate, irresistible floral scent is even distilled on-site.

 We always feel that Caron is everything that’s glorious about Paris, in a bottle.
-And that magic of fragrance, of course, is that just a drop can whisk you somewhere – with no aeroplane required…
+But of course the true magic of fragrance is that just a drop can whisk you somewhere – with no aeroplane (or even a Eurostar) required…

 Please wait - loading perfume house fragrances...